MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ## Known issues

-- Not localized yet.
-- There might be accessibility issues.
-- Not optimized for performance or disk space yet.
+- Not fully optimized for performance or disk space yet.
 - Full Windows Defender ATP integration is not available yet.
 - Mac devices that switch networks may appear multiple times in the APT portal.
-- Geo preference for telemetry traffic is not supported yet.
-Cloud traffic is routed to the US only.
 - Centrally managed uninstall is still being developed.
 As a workaround, a manual uninstall must be performed on each client device.

 ## Collecting diagnostic information